yansh/website/about.md

 </div>
 <p/>
 <div style="text-align: justify">  Yan received his Ph.D. in Engineering from
 the University of Sydney, Australia.
-His research focuses on people-centered privacy design which calls for the adoption of a socially meaningful conception of privacy, namely, one that meets people's expectation of privacy.
+His research focuses on sociotechnical systems that incorporate a socially meaningful conception of privacy which meets peoples' expectations and is ethically defensible.
 </div>
 <p/>
 <div style="text-align: justify">
-In general, Yan is passionate about solving fundamental problems that have real-world impact as well as fascinated by the commercial side of transferring ideas into viable business propositions.
+Yan is passionate about solving fundamental problems that have real-world impact as well as fascinated by the commercial side of transferring ideas into viable business propositions.
 </div>